Thamidu-Nadun/Markdown_Render/README.md

 ## 🧠 Built for Devs, Creators & Note-Takers

-Whether you're building a blog, writing technical docs, or organizing your second brain — **MarkdownX** empowers you with features like:
+Whether you're building a blog, writing technical docs, or organizing your second brain — **MarkdownRender** empowers you with features like:

 ### 🔥 Highlights